robmagario/DELL-Inspiron-14-5400-2-in-1-LAPTOP-EFI/README.md

 ## What's working

-* Wifi and Bluetooth (replaced with Fenvi BCM94352Z, it worked out of the box as advertised on Taobao)
+* WiFi and Bluetooth (replaced with Fenvi BCM94352Z, it worked out of the box as advertised on Taobao)
+* keyboard

 ## What's not working